Skip to Content

 Having to take a tender boat to land is a very common part of cruising.
 Guests are usually able to see ahead of time if the ports that they are visiting will require tendering.

-I do enjoy tendering when I cruise but on occasion, it can mean long wait times.
 Tendering into port also increases the chance of a port being cancelled if the weather is bad.
 Cruise ships cannot risk tendering their passengers to land if they are unsure that they’ll be able to get them back later.

-To learn how to spot tender ports and how to make the process as efficient as possible, check out this post: Cruise Ship Tendering – 5 Tips You NEED to Know.
+To learn how to spot tender ports and how to make the process as efficient as possible, check out this post:

-How do Cruise Ship Anchors Work?
+How Do Cruise Ship Anchors Work?

 Cruise ship anchors dig into the seabed and provide a contact point for the ship.

 When it comes to large ships, it isn’t just the anchor that holds the ship in place.
-The anchor is on the end of a long and heavy chain and the weight of this chain on the seabed helps to hold the ship in place.
-Each piece of the chain can be incredibly heavy.
+The anchor is on the end of a long and heavy chain, and the weight of this chain on the seabed helps hold the ship in place.

-The longer the anchor chain the more movement the ship can withhold.
-If the anchor chain was very short and a the ship slightly this may cause the anchor to break free.
-With a long chain the ship is able to move slightly without the anchor needing to come out of the seabed.
-The chain will simply become less slack.
+The longer the anchor chain, the more movement the ship can tolerate.
+If the anchor chain was very short and the ship moved slightly, the anchor may break free.

 Will Cruise Ships Always Need Anchors?

-Modern technology has reduced the need for anchors but hasn’t completely eliminated it.
-Many modern cruise ships have ‘dynamic positioning’ meaning that they use propulsion and thrusters instead of anchors to maintain a steady position.
+Many modern cruise ships have “dynamic positioning” This means they use propulsion and thrusters instead of anchors to maintain a steady position.

-There are many benefits to using dynamic positioning over traditional anchoring including:
+There are many benefits to using dynamic positioning over traditional anchoring, including:

-• Increased manouverability
+• Increased manoeuvrability

 • Quick to set up (and to stop)